danielb2/purdy.js/README.md

 `purdy package.json` will, for example, print the JSON contents of package.json.

-Similarly, `cat package.json | purdy -`  will use stdin to print the contents.
+Similarly, `cat package.json | purdy -s`  will use stdin to print the contents.

+A new option `-l` has been added to parse log files that has one JSON string per line in the file.

+`purdy -l logfile.log` will print that.

 ## Contributing